 - Students must return a signed IT Acceptable Use Policy before they are allowed to use the school computers. - Teachers will monitor the students' activities during school hours to ensure online safety. - Students are NOT allowed to use mobile phones without teacher permission and supervision.
 If mobile phones are brought to the school, they will be locked up in designated places in Middle School until the end of the school day.
+Students in Secondary are allowed to use their mobile phones on the teachers' request for structured class activities with clear planning ready to be presented, mobiles phones will be confiscated and handed to the school reception for their parents' retrieval.
 The school does not take any responsibility for any damage or loss of personal items. - Smart watches are not allowed for students.
-If they have it, they will be stored it in the phone boxes in Middle School. - Black-and-white E-Readers (Nook, Kindle, etc.) are allowed for the purpose of reading. - Individual music or video is not allowed in classrooms.
-If music and videos are to be used as part of a structured learning tool, it must be for the whole class and with teacher's permission. - IB students (Form 5 and Form 6) are allowed to bring personal laptops and use them with the subject teachers' permission for class related reasons and following the IT Acceptable
+If they have it, they will be stored in the phone boxes in Middle School, and must be put away in Secondary.

-- Use Policy. - A student's privilege to use computers in school might be taken away if expectations for using technology are not met.
-The level administrators will inform the teachers involved once this decision is made. - Damage to school electronic devices will incur a charge to the student. - All students are prohibited from engaging in inappropriate conversations online and distributing pictures and other materials. - Parents are strongly advised to monitor the students' activities and time spent on social media and other electronics outside of school.
+- Black-and-white E-Readers (Nook, Kindle, etc.) are allowed for the purpose of reading. - Individual music or video is not allowed in classrooms.
+If music and videos are to be used as part of a structured learning tool, it must be for the whole class and with teacher's permission. - IB students (Form 5 and Form 6) are allowed to bring personal laptops and use them with the subject teachers' permission for class related reasons and following the IT Acceptable Use Policy.
+The Administrator or DP Coordinator may remove this privilege from the students who use their laptops in any other situation that is unrelated to a specific lesson, subject or school work. - A student's privilege to use computers in school might be taken away if expectations for using technology are not met.
+The level administrators will inform the teachers involved once this decision is made. - Damage to school electronic devices will incur a charge to the student. - All students are prohibited from engaging in inappropriate conversations online and distributing pictures and other materials. - Parents are strongly advised to monitor the students' activities and time spent on social media andother electronics outside of school.